HoverBaum/blog/source/_drafts/Automate-click-through-testing-with-Puppeteer.md

 ### Limitations and good tests

 As with every approach, this automated click-through testing isn't omnipotent, it comes with some limitations.
-For once that Puppeteer basically only runs with Chrome.
+For instance that Puppeteer basically only runs with Chrome.
 But as we discussed earlier automated click-through testing shouldn't replace manual QA runs but help them.
 Once we achieve fast development iterations which will give us fewer bugs, testing in one browser for each build will be just fine, as long as we do periodic checks in all browsers.
 Always assuming that developers check their code in multiple browsers anyways 😉

 You might find it helpful to introduce timeouts in your tests.
 You will notice when to use them, as tests will fail when the default timeout isn't long enough simply hand your desired timeout as a second argument to `it()`.